Kundjanasith/rnn-image-captioning/tmp/README.md

-Here will be stored weights during training
+Here will be stored weights during training and temporary garbage